milanvanschaik/couchbased/README.md

 ```

 ### Query
-In the query you can give all of couchbased default options, but Couchbased give you one more.
+In the query you can give all of Couchbase default options, but Couchbased give you one more.
 Let's say you want a count of total users byUsername with a reduce.
 Then you probably only want the count.
 That's possible with return_only_value: true in the query.

 ## Thanks to
 This module is inspired on the couchbase-odm module from Jesse van der Sar.